MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-capabilities.md

 ### Test Identity Security Posture Management (ISPM) recommendations

-Defender for Identity capabilities on domain controllers support the following ISPM assesments:
+Defender for Identity capabilities on domain controllers support the following ISPM assessments:

 - [**Install Defender for Identity Sensor on all Domain Controllers**](../security-assessment-unmonitored-domain-controller.md)
 - **Set a honeytoken account**